FroxCode/HouseSeducingSimulator2019/README.md

+Ignore this stuff, im still toying around with github features

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/FroxCode/HouseSeducingSimulator2019/edit/master/README.md) to maintain and preview the content for your website in Markdown files.